federgraph/RiggVar-RG38/README.md

 This is a Delphi FMX project.
-While it is technically a cross platform project, it is intended for Windows only.
+While it is technically a cross platform project, it was originally intended for Windows only.
-Lighter versions of it should compile for other targets.
+But now, using Delphi 12, it can be used on all targets: Windows, Mac, iOS and Android.

 ## RiggVar